Richard Stanley Hawks Moody: Birth and family

-Moody was born in Strada Reale, Valletta, Malta, on 23 October 1854, into a high church landed gentry family that had a history of military service.
-He was born whilst his father was Malta's Commanding Executive Officer of Royal Engineers.
+Moody was born in Strada Reale, Valletta, Malta, on 23 October 1854, into a high church landed gentry family of senior officers in the Royal Engineers.
+He was born whilst his father was Commanding Executive Officer of the Royal Engineers in Malta.

-Moody was the eldest son of Major-General Richard Clement Moody, Kt. (who was the founder and the first Lieutenant-Governor of British Columbia) and of Mary Susannah Hawks.
+Moody was the eldest son of Major-General Richard Clement Moody, Kt. (who was the founder of British Columbia) and of Mary Susannah Hawks of the Hawks industrialist dynasty.

-His maternal grandparents were the merchant banker Joseph Hawks JP DL and Mary Boyd of the merchant banking family.
+His maternal grandparents were the merchant banker Joseph Stanley Hawks JP DL, Sheriff of Newcastle, (1791 - 1873), and Mary Boyd (d.
+1884) of the armigerous Boyd merchant banking family of Newcastle.

-Moody's paternal grandfather was the geopolitician Colonel Thomas Moody, CRE WI, Kt.
-Moody's uncles included James Leith Moody (1816 -1896) (who was Chaplain to Royal Navy in China, and to the British Army in the Falkland Islands, and Gibraltar, and Malta, and Crimea); and Colonel Hampden Clement Blamire Moody CB (1821 - 1869) (who was Commander of the Royal Engineers in China during the Second Opium War and the Taiping Rebellion); and the Etonian engineer Shute Barrington Moody (b.
-1818).
+Moody's paternal grandparents were the Colonial Office aide-de-camp Colonel Thomas Moody, ADC, CRE WI, Kt., and Martha Clement (1784 – 1868).
+Moody's uncles included The Rev. James Leith Moody (1816 -1896) (who was Chaplain to Royal Navy in China, and to the British Army in the Falkland Islands, and Gibraltar, and Malta, and Crimea); Colonel Hampden Clement Blamire Moody CB (1821 - 1869) (who was Commander of the Royal Engineers in China during the Second Opium War and the Taiping Rebellion); and the sugar-manufacture expert Shute Barrington Moody through whom his nephew was Commander Thomas Barrington Moody (b.
+1848) of the Royal Navy.